damianhakert/damianhakert.github.io/source/handbook/marketing/developer-marketing/index.md

 * The content doesn't have to be about GitLab, it can also be other content aimed at developers, Hacker News or team leads.
 * You need to have high quality and high volume
 * What worked for Apigee was the 'collaboration in the 21st century' theme
-* Video's with good screencasts, great subtitles, and narratives are expensive but popular, and hard to copy (what does happens to written content), Realm.io does a lot of good video's, for example [about Swift](https://realm.io/news/top-5-swift-videos-of-2014/)
+* Videos with good screencasts, great subtitles, and narratives are expensive but popular, and hard to copy (what does happens to written content), Realm.io does a lot of good videos, for example [about Swift](https://realm.io/news/top-5-swift-videos-of-2014/)
 * A reading club such as [a NoSQL summer](http://nosqlsummer.org/)
 * Content should communicate that GitLab is ahead of other tools (CI, etc.), it is the cool new thing, a better product with a better community
-* Milk [GitLab Flow](http://doc.gitlab.com/ee/workflow/gitlab_flow.html) for more blog posts and video's
+* Milk [GitLab Flow](http://doc.gitlab.com/ee/workflow/gitlab_flow.html) for more blog posts and videos
 * CI for mobile is painful (Gradle files for Android, loads of assets such as Xcode binaries) and the best current option is customizing Jenkins, mobile is a small circle that moves fast, collaborate with leading projects such as [CocoaPods](https://cocoapods.org/) for iOS (Sid can contract [Eloy Durán](https://twitter.com/alloy) and [Gradle](https://gradle.org/) for Android to create a great CI experience and blog about it
-* Can accellerate the above with free CI runners
+* Can accelerate the above with free CI runners
 * Offer $100 per blog post and use a public issue tracker to gather idea's and tag them as acceptable.
 * Encourage guest posts on our blog